Quartararo wins Portuguese MotoGP with Marquez seventh on comeback - RFI

 Marquez's seventh-placed finish came on his return after three bouts of surgery on the right arm he broke in the 2020 opener at Jerez.

-He qualified in the second row and admitted on Saturday that he was "going to suffer" after such long time away from racing.
+He qualified on the second row and admitted on Saturday that he was "going to suffer" after such long time away from racing.

-Quartararo's compatriot Johann Zarco (Ducati-Pramac), who had led the rider standings before Sunday's race, crashed out on lap 20 while challenging for the podium after leading the early stages of the race.
+Quartararo's compatriot Johann Zarco (Ducati-Pramac), who had led the riders' standings before Sunday's race, crashed out on lap 20 while challenging for the podium after leading in the early stages.

 That allowed Quartararo to take a 15-point lead in the overall standings after three races.